Literature DB >> 34257939

 Conclusions

-Our results show that nutrient resorption is an imn class="Chemical">portant plant nutrition strategy in these old‐growth tropical forests growing on weathered, nutrient‐poor soils.
+Our results show that nutriepan class="Chemical">nt resorption is an important plant nutrition strategy in these old‐growth tropical forests growing on weathered, nutrient‐poor soils.
 Trees with high foliar nutrient concentration reabsorb more nutrients, and nutrients that are scarcer in soil presented higher resorption efficiencies.
 The species‐specific requirements and the functional strategy seem to strongly determine the resorption of nutrients.
 Furthermore, seasonality and biochemical limitation play also a role in the resorption of nutrients, which make it difficult to obtain a general conclusion about this mechanism in this ecosystem.
 More studies that address the role of functional strategy and the individual's competition on the nutrient resorption will help to clarify the control of this important nutrient recycling process in tropical forests.

 CONFLICT OF INTEREST